-When people think of using pumpkin in food, the first thing that comes to their minds is the canned pureed pumpkin stocked at the local supermarkets.
-Canned pumpkin is great in a pinch, but with Halloween right around the corner, fresh pumpkins are as abundant as ever, so of course now is the time to take advantage of this seasonal fruit!
+When people bake recipes with pumpkin, they usually use canned pumpkin sold at supermarkets.
+Canned pumpkin is great in a pinch, but with Halloween right around the corner, fresh pumpkins are as abundant as ever.
+Now’s the time to take advantage of this seasonal fruit!

 - Cut stem off of pumpkin.
 Cut pumpkin in half.
 Remove seeds and string.
 Cut each halve into 4 to 5 wedges.
 Halve each wedge to get approximately 2-inch long pieces.